Package lockers are ugly. Klarna wants to make them more beautiful

 Klarna believes that some modules could also be devoted to helping people live more sustainably.
 A communal 3D printer, for instance, could allows residents to print items they might need to repair something in their home, like a missing screw or a doorknob.
 A recycling module could allow people to drop off hard-to-recycle materials, like fabric or particular forms of plastic, which could be immediately atomized and compressed.
 After a delivery truck makes a drop-off, it could collect some of this recyclable material and bring it to the right facility, creating a more energy efficient system.

 Klarna hasn’t yet built prototypes of these lockers and currently describes them as a “research project.”
 But it points to Klarna’s broader goal of becoming more embedded in the consumer’s shopping experience.
-The 15-year-old company, which enables customers to pay for products over time, generating money from interest fees.
+The 15-year-old company, which enables customers to pay for products over time–in some cases, even interest free.
+The company generates money from merchant fees.
 It is now worth $10.65 billion.
 It recently launched an app that allows consumers to track purchases, start return, and even see when an item on their wish list drops in price.
 Its Future Shopping Lab is tasked with coming up with other solutions that will make Klarna more indispensable to consumers and brands.
 The lockers would also be an extension of Klarna’s marketing.
 The hope would be that a consumer might stop by the locker to borrow a neighbor’s screwdriver, then see how easy it is to buy a product through Klarna, which might spur them to start using the service.

 For right now the Modular Mailbox concept is largely theoretical and there would be many challenges along the path to turning it into a reality.
 One obstacle would be getting the right permits and licenses to set up these structures.
 Fahlander says the most straightforward solution would be to partner with private real estate companies to set them up in apartment buildings or shopping centers.
 Setting them up on public streets would be more complex, but if the mailboxes are seen as a public good, cities may be interested in introducing them to neighborhoods.
 Klarna also says it could work with third party companies to develop branded modules.
 It might work with a local farm to create a locker for fresh produce or a fashion boutique to display items from the latest collection.